life-itself/tao/culture/README.md

 # Our Culture

 A culture is "the way a community or organization does things".
-It is the combined set of behaviours and beliefs, norms and values, artifacts and institutions that organize how the set of people interact and work together.[^what-is]
+It is the combined set of behaviours and beliefs, norms and values, artifacts and institutions that organize how a community does things.[^what-is]

-[^what-is]: Another definition would be a: a community of practice plus a network of values.
-An intentional culture would include a shared purpose so it would then be a shared purpose + community of practice + network of values.
+[^what-is]: Another definition: a community of practice plus a network of values.
+An intentional culture would include a shared purpose and would thus the definition would become: a shared purpose + community of practice + network of values.

 Culture is especially important to Life Itself, in a sense it *is* Life Itself -- not only how we operate internally, but the very thing we are creating and sharing as an organization.